castle-engine/planets-demo/README.md

 *As for the light source:*

-Note that this is a crazy CGE demo :), it doesn't try to present what is actually happening with the earth, the moon and the sun.
+Note that this is a crazy CGE demo :), it doesn't try to present what is actually happening with the Earth, the Moon and the Sun.

-- The sun (point light) is orbiting the Earth in this demo.
+- The Sun (point light) is orbiting the Earth in this demo.
   Ignoring almost 500 years of science
   ( https://en.wikipedia.org/wiki/Nicolaus_Copernicus ),
-  the Earth is in the middle of the coordinate system, and the sun rotates around it :)
+  the Earth is in the middle of the coordinate system, and the Sun rotates around it :)
   I wanted to keep the demo as simple as possible, and this seemed like a good idea.

 - The animated rotations are just random craziness :)
   They are actually different each time you run the application.
   I didn't bother making them real.
-  The way sun orbits around the earth has no relation with the day and night cycle, and seasons of the year, that you are familiar with :)
+  The way Sun orbits around the Earth has no relation with the day and night cycle, and seasons of the year, that you are familiar with :)

 *As for the camera:*